tildearrow/furnace/doc/1-intro/README.md

 for an introduction to a tracker interface, see [tracker concepts and terms](concepts.md) before using Furnace. there's also a [glossary of common terms](glossary.md).

-due to its nature of being feature-packed, it may be technical and somewhat difficult to get around. therefore we added a [basic mode](../2-interface/basic-mode.md), which hides several advanced features.

 it also has a flexible windowing system which you may move around and organize.

 see [2-interface](../2-interface/README.md) and [3-pattern](../3-pattern/README.md) for more information.